When Life-Saving Medical Care is Needed, Experience Matters

 Air Ambulance Transport

-For patients with extreme forms of eating disorders and severe malnutrition, ACUTE’s admission process removes the logistical issues and risks of commercial air travel, taxis/Ubers and nights alone in hotels.
-It also acknowledges emerging considerations related to COVID-19 and safe travel, including social distancing and closures, that may complicate one’s ability to travel to treatment.
+For patients with extreme forms of eating disorders and severe malnutrition, ACUTE’s admissions team works with air ambulance organizations to provide safe travel to ACUTE from anywhere in the United States and internationally.
+This process removes the logistical issues and risks of commercial air travel, taxis/Ubers and nights alone in hotels.

 Leading International Experts